loktacar/wallpapermaker/README.md

 You can run `wpmaker` in the console by running `python wpmaker.py [options]`.
 You can also run `wpmaker` without the console by running `wpmaker.pyw`.

-The default help message goes something like this:
+The default help message(on Windows 7) goes something like this:

 ```
 Usage wpmaker.py [options]

 Options:
-    --collage-plugin=COLLAGEWhich collage plugin should be used
+    --collage-plugin=COLLAGE  Which collage plugin should be used
     --fs-interval=INT         Check wallpaper folder every INT updates
     --path=PATH               PATH to the wallpaper folder
-    --recursion-depth=INTSplit can be split INT times
+    --recursion-depth=INT     Split can be split INT times
     -r --resolution=RES       Forces resolution of generated wallpaper
     --section=SECTION         SECTION of configuration file to be used
     -s --single-run           Generate wallpaper once then exit
-    --update=SEC         Time in seconds between generating and updating wallpap
+    --update=SEC              Time in seconds between generating and updating wallpaper
-er
     --wallpaper=PATH          PATH to generated wallpaper
-    --verbose -v   VERBOCITY PLOX?
-    --help -h    HAAALP!
+    -v --verbose              Debugging output
+    -h --help                 Displays this help message

 Configuration files:
-    D:\Users\[username]\AppData\Local\viktor\wpmaker\wpmaker.conf
+    D:\Users\viktor\AppData\Local\viktor\wpmaker\wpmaker.conf
     C:\ProgramData\viktor\wpmaker\wpmaker.conf

-See sample.conf for information on options and example
+See sample.conf for information on options and examples
 ```